 Search's Summer 2019 exploration program included a Remotely Piloted Aerial System (RPAS, or drone) magnetometer survey and another channelling program.
-The RPAS magnetometer survey results indicated that the CREE mineralization at FOX MEADOW is up to 650 m long.
+The RPAS magnetometer survey results indicated that the CREE mineralization at Fox Meadow is over 650 m long.
 When the additional channelling completed in 2019 (totalling 308.1 m in 6 channels), is compiled with previous channels, the mineralized zone appeared to have a strike length of at least 500 m and a width of up to 124 m.
-In 2019, the previous north and south mineralized zones have been joined as two composite channels of 124 m and 112 m span the combined zones.
+In 2019, the previous north and south mineralized zones were joined as two composite channels of 124 m and 112 m that span the combined zones.
 Most of the new channels occurred in overburden-covered treed areas that required trenching with a mini-excavator to expose bedrock.